3D Ephemeris Chart

 Real Time Ephemeris: The ephemeris will show the time and date when it was opened.
 Click here to have the ephemeris continue to update in real-time.

-Date Control Link: When using the Open for Date action, this property allows you to choose between having the Ephemeris chart linked to the chart or not.
+Date Control Link: When using the Open for Date action, this property allows you to choose between having the Ephemeris chart linked to the chart.
+Select a colour from the diamond grouping icon and a vertical line with that colour will appear on the price chart.
+As the green line is moved on the chart the ephemeris will also move to correspond to the date:

 Line Brightness: Use the slider to adjust the brightness of the lines dividing the houses.